cartaoelo/kit-iot/README.md

 **LICENÇA**

-Este produto é _**open source**_ e distribuído sob licença GPLv3!
+Este produto é _**open source**_ de software distribuído sob a licença GPLv3 e hardware sob a licença CERN OHL v1.2!

-EClet foi escrito por Cryptotronix, e distribuído sob GPLv3.
+EClet foi escrito por Cryptotronix, e distribuído sob licença GPLv3.